Power Nap to a Better Health

-When it comes to promoting alertness, memory retention, motor skills and cognition, taking a power nap is better than a cup of coffee.
-Based from this study, caffeine might temporarily get you wired, but it can also impair memory performance so you’re likely to make more mistakes.
+When it comes to promoting alertness, memory retention, motor skills, and cognition, taking a power nap is better than a cup of coffee.
+Based on this study, caffeine might temporarily get you wired, but it can also impair memory performance so you’re likely to make more mistakes.

 Practical Tips to Achieve an Awesome Nap